Morteza-Erfani/Bohemian-Traders/README.md

 Bohemian Traders is a SPA store that duplicated from https://bohemiantraders.com/

-the products in the site is just for show and there is no real products
+the products on the site are just for show and there are no real products

-some features like SPA, client side filtering and sorting and new client side search process and some ather minor features added to original site
+some features like SPA, client-side filtering and sorting and new client-side search process, and some other minor features were added to the original site

 this project is just for practice
 ## Screenshots